Skip to main content

 }

-This endpoint toggles the active flag only — it does not change status.
+This endpoint toggles the active flag only.
+It does not change status.
 Setting active: false makes the beneficiary ineligible for payouts even if status is ACTIVE.
 Set active: true to re-enable.

 Note: If Fin has set status to REJECTED or INACTIVE, the beneficiary cannot transact regardless of the active flag.
 For REJECTED beneficiaries, create a new one instead.